What we don’t do

 It is essential that our membership knows what we are doing and what we have heard.
 We feedback to them so that they can understand how what they are saying to us shapes the work we do.

 We feedback through a variety of means.
-We post updates on our website [link to the news page], we post on our social media groups, we produce a joint bulletin magazine with Contact each term, we hold regular regional meetings to brief members face to face, we produce an annual report [link to annual report] and we hold an annual conference each year.
+We post updates on our website , we post on our social media groups, we produce a joint bulletin magazine with Contact each term, we hold regular regional meetings to brief members face to face, we produce an annual report (Found on “Our work at a glance” page) and we hold an annual conference each year.